 This is similar to when you buy insurance on anything—for example, you might get insurance on your house, so if it burns down, the insurance company sends you money.

-Nexus Mutual (and other insurance platforms) offers something similar with crypto.
+Nexus Mutual (and other crypto insurance platforms) offers something similar with crypto.
 These platforms not only insure crypto products, but they themselves are built on the blockchain as well.
 And compared to traditional insurance companies, they’re much simpler and far less bureaucratic.

 Here’s how it works:

 - Next, from their dapp, you select which DeFi platform you’re using (e.g., to lend out your money) and enter how much you have invested; then, it’ll show you how much it costs to protect that investment (it’s often less than 3%).
-Just like with any DeFi product, you pay them that 3% (or whatever it is) in ETH using something like MetaMask.
+Just like with any DeFi product, you pay them that 3% (or whatever it is) in ETH using a wallet like MetaMask.

 As you can see, getting this kind of insurance is far easier than buying something like homeowner’s insurance in the TradFi world.
 This kind of DeFi insurance shaves a little off your yield, but it keeps you safe if something goes wrong.